Answers are at the right or below the question in "Light Blue".

 c.
 Vetus Latina.

-The first collection of manuscripts called a Bible was the Vetus Latina.
+The first collection of manuscripts that was called a Bible was the Vetus Latina.

 -